 Green Day hit the American Music Award stage on Sunday night.

-Yet again, the trio rocked the stage and brought their distinct punk rock music and attitudes to the cheering audience.
-The band clearly voiced their opinion of the election results, with lead singer Billie Joe Armstrong singing and repeating, "No Trump, no KKK, no Fascists in the USA."
+Yet again, the trio rocked the stage and brought their distinct punk rock sound and attitudes to the cheering audience.
+The band clearly voiced their opinion of the election results, with lead singer Billie Joe Armstrong singing and repeating, "No Trump, no KKK, no fascist USA."

 After releasing their 12th studio album, Radio Revolution in October, the band took the stage at the 2016 AMAs to perform "Bang Bang."
 The performance marks the group's second AMA appearance after they played "21 Guns" in 2009.